bennokr/bennokr.github.io/_posts/2015-12-16-whatscooking.md

 As you can see, most recipes contain salt or olive oil.
-That's why the easiest baseline is to predict that every recipe is Italian!
+Keep those handy in the kitchen!

 <div class="execution_count"><a name="2" href="#2">#2</a></div>